sproket/goldchest/getting-started.md

 For clerics they should pray to get cleric spells from the temple.

 While you're at the guild someone in the party might want to learn basic cartography which helps with reading the maps and gives you your current coordinate in the area.

+[//]: # (Thief guild is at 4,4, Fighter guild is at 13,3, Mage guild is at 13,15, Temple is at 6,12. &#40;I use ROW,COL&#41; I think originally it was COL,ROW which I can fix later.)

 #### Movement